manishgajare/Same-Day-Delivery-Ecosystem-Model-for-Amazon.com/README.md

 - The system selects the Local Retailers that are in close proximity to the delivery destination given by the customer.

-- The algorithm designed to serve  this purpose uses Have sine formula to calculate distance from latitude & longitude of the delivery destination and all the local Retailers.
+- The algorithm designed to serve  this purpose uses Haversine formula to calculate distance from latitude & longitude of the delivery destination and all the local Retailers.

 - The algorithm calculates the longitude & latitude based on their Pin Codes.